KyleBrooks242/JumpCloudAssignment/readme.md

 # Testing
 To test actionClass.py, I wrote ConcurrencyTest.py.
 You can look at the comments in the code to get an understanding of what the code does.
 To run ConcurrencyTest.py:

-In
+1. In terminal/cmd, navigate to the working directory

+2. Type `python3 ConcurrencyTest.py` and hit 'Enter'

 # Future Considerations:
 Currently, the code supports adding 'actions', but not removing them.
 I think this would be neat functionality to have.
+This 'remove' functionality could take an 'action', and remove it from the action_data list, if it existed.
+Currently, any actions of the same type are aggregated.
+In order to support removing individual actions, this would require a complete redo of the existing architecture.

 # Tricky Spots:
 If you take a look in actionClass.addAction(self, data), you'll notice this line